 Waters whose beneficial uses (such as for drinking, recreation, aquatic habitat, and industrial use) that are impaired by pollutants are placed in the polluted water category (category 5) of the water quality assessment.
 The 303(d) list, so called because the process is described in Section 303(d) of the Clean Water Act, lists waters in the polluted water category.

-To view list, go to the water quality assessment page and select Category 5 (under Water Quality Status).
+To view the list, go to the water quality assessment page and select Category 5 (under Water Quality Status).

 What happens to polluted waters?

 If waters are polluted, we develop a water cleanup plan, also called a Total Maximum Daily Load or TMDL, to reduce pollution sources throughout the surrounding watershed.
 After pollutant controls are in place, we monitor in the watershed to see if the water meets state water quality standards.